toolleeo/cli-apps/README.md

 * [ranger](http://ranger.nongnu.org/) - Console file manager with vi key bindings; curses interface with a view on the directory hierarchy; comes a file launcher that automatically finds out which program to use for a given file type.
 * [rnr](https://github.com/bugnano/rnr) - The RNR File Manager (RNR's Not Ranger) is a text based file manager that combines the best features of Midnight Commander and Ranger.
 * [vifm](https://vifm.info/) - "ncurses based file manager with vi like keybindings/modes/options/commands/configuration, which also borrows some useful ideas from mutt" (cit.).

+## <a name="file-renamer"></a>File renamers

+* [massren](https://github.com/laurent22/massren) - Easily rename multiple files using your text editor.
+* [mmv](https://github.com/itchyny/mmv) - Rename multiple files using your $EDITOR.
+The command name is named after multi-mv.
+* [nomino](https://github.com/yaa110/nomino) - Batch rename utility for developers.
+* [rename](https://www.kernel.org/pub/linux/utils/util-linux/) - Included in `util-linux`, allows bulk rename of files with regex support.
+* [renameutils](http://www.nongnu.org/renameutils/) - A set of programs to change file and directory names by editing them inplace; I find `imv` especially useful to edit a filename at the program prompt.

 ## <a name="file-system"></a>File systems